 Current Development Status

 A Phase 2b dose ranging study with CBP-201 is ongoing to assess its efficacy, safety, pharmacokinetics and pharmacodynamics in patients with moderate-to-severe AD, as well as the potential for dosing every four weeks (NCT04444752).
+We have ongoing trials for CBP-201 in patients with moderate-to-severe atopic dermatitis (AD), moderate-to-severe persistent asthma with type 2 inflammation and chronic rhinosinusitis with nasal polyps (CRSwNP).

 Posters & Publications